Ashish Bhatia: Education

 Bhatia earned a bachelor's degree in engineering in 2009 and a master's degree in computer architecture in 2011, both from IIT Kanpur.

 Career

 He worked at Morta Security, a startup that was acquired by Palo Alto Networks in 2013.
 He has also worked as a software engineer at WhatsApp, on the Messenger team at Facebook, and the emerging markets team at Instagram.

 At Google, Bhatia was a founder member in 2010 of Google's Android app scanning team, known as Google Bouncer, and developed the predictive response generation system for personal responses.

 As of 2019, he worked at a cryptocurrency startup while maintaining a GitHub repository on Android security.
 He has published on his blog threats such as the Facebook "April Fools Prank".

+In 2021, co-working space aggregator Stylework appointed Ashish Bhatia as a technical advisor.

+In 2021, Elucidate, a German startup focused on financial risk assessment, appointed Ashish Bhatia as a technical advisor.

+In 2023, social media network Hood appointed Ashish Bhatia as a technical advisor.